 St. Pio popularized a wonderful devotional prayer to the Sacred Heart of Jesus.
 He used to pray this novena every day for those who asked his intercession.

 I still remember being eleven years old, watching in wonder as Pope Benedict XVI gave the declaration of canonization for St. Rafael Arnaiz Baron.
 At the time I thought monks only existed in Buddhism, and was pleasantly surprised to find that monks are a vital part of the Catholic Church.

 Ever thought of waking up in the middle of the night like a monk to pray Matins, sleeping on the floor or putting a pebble in your shoe?
 Why would you do these things?
 Lent is upon us.
 Prepare yourself.

 Diet, so I’ve heard countless times, is more important than exercise.
-You can be strong while being on the verge of dying of a heart attack.
 While we need mental prayer to tone ourselves and strengthen our resolve, we have to feed ourselves a balanced diet of the Word of God and put it into practice, so we absorb and retain all its nutrients.

 I think all of us look back on our past with some measure of regret.
 Perhaps we’ve wasted time.
 Perhaps we wasted words.
 Thankfully, there’s time to make changes.